Distinguished Professor Guidelines

 - recognition by arbiters of the highest level of intellectual eminence, for example, the National Academy of Sciences, American Academy of Arts and Sciences, or the National Academy of Engineering.

 In cases of internal candidates, recommendations will be reviewed once a year.
 Department heads should discuss consideration of potential nominees with Dean Rosenblatt prior to developing nomination materials, so that a decision may be made as to which nominations will be put forward by the College.
-Such discussions should take place by no later than mid-January to allow sufficient time for crafting a nominations packet for submission to the Provost by February 19, 2021.
+Such discussions should take place by no later than the end of January to allow sufficient time for crafting a nominations packet for submission to the Provost by the campus deadline.
 Nominators are advised not to proceed with soliciting external letters of support until the Dean has given approval to proceed.

 If a nomination proposal is approved by the Dean, the final application supporting the nomination must contain at a minimum the following documentation for consideration of this honor: